ijeong1/UtilitySenseKit/README.md

 - `assets/` - Fonts and images

 ## Notes
-- Make sure to grant all required permissions for full functionality.
+- Ensure all required permissions are granted for full functionality.
-- For Android, you may need to manually enable permissions in device settings.
+- On Android, you may need to manually enable permissions in device settings.

 ## License
 MIT